 Techfugees took its first steps in North America in Toronto in October 2019.
 Canada is one of the world's leading immigration countries.
 28 100 refugees have been resettled in Canada according to the UNHCR in 2018 and 18 000 refugees accessed Canadian citizenship.

-Techfugees Toronto is focussing mainly on how technology can foster access to affordable housing to newcomers in Toronto.
+Techfugees Canada is focussing mainly on how technology can foster access to affordable housing to newcomers in Toronto.
 Read more about their work and the events they’ve organized here.

 Techfugees Toronto is launching The Housing Network Pilot Project this summer in collaboration with the Toronto-based refugee settlement organization, Romero House.
 Through this project,

 How can we mobilize tech to strengthen those in need?
 Civic Tech MTL is excited to invite you to “Empowering Refugees and Newcomers with Tech”, a four-part event series in collaboration with Welcome Collective, The Refugee Centre, and Techfugees Toronto.

 A conversation on current barriers that refugees during their GTA housing journey & an exploration of how tech could make

 Our volunteer team is publishing regular reports on tech and forced migration.
 You can find all their reports on our Data Hub, to understand challenges faced by newcomers in Canada.

 Olivia is a design researcher and strategist who is currently working on a digital incubation team within financial services.
 This means Olivia spends a lot of her time talking to people about their human and digital relationships and thinking and conceptualizing what our future will and should look like.
 Alongside design and research, Olivia is also very passionate about helping newcomers along their path to resettlement in Canada and has worked at Canadian Council for Refugees as a youth ambassador and volunteered for other community settlement initiatives in Quebec.